DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "..."

 On Rinne's back were tenma wings.
-The archangel already understood that Rinne's body held factors of multiple races, including foreign gods and demons.
+The archangel already understood that Rinne's body held factors of multiple races, including sidhes and demons.

 "Archangel Raphael."